 I’m a sucker for historical train stations, which are not too common on the West Coast.
 There’s something about those high ceilings and large cathedral windows in this station that makes me swoon and romanticize train travel.
 Never mind that the trains are never on time and that the women’s bathroom near the front has been a place where I’ve seen things I cannot unsee (go to the much cleaner, usually empty ones in the back instead).

 As one of the city’s oldest neighborhoods there is a lot of historical sites to see in this area, including the Avila Adobe, Penlanconi House and the Sepulaveda House.
-As you head down the street, there are numerous booths selling arts and crafts, and touristy trinkets.
+As you head down the street, there are numerous booths selling arts and crafts, and touristy trinkets on the lively Olvera Street.
 It’s especially fun to go during special celebrations like Dia De Los Muertos.
 For food head to Mr. Churro for stuffed churros (try the chocolate) and Cielito Lindo for taquitos.

 A small, but vibrant neighborhood that is centered around Chinatown Central Plaza.
 This central square is known for its neon lights and lively Chinatown Summer Nights, which is a music-centric festival held once every month from June-August.
 To sample delicious local bites, Chinatown After Dark allows chiefs to try out new dishes in the Far East Plaza, a popular food court.
 In the same food court, try out Roy Choi’s Howlin’ Ray for addictive fried chicken or go for some fusion Filipino-American food at Lasa.
 For a dose of history, head over to El Pueblo de Los Angeles Historical Monument, where the first Chinatown was located and learn about Chinese-American history at the Chinese American Museum.